ericbalawejder/advent-of-code/src/main/java/aoc/year2021/README.md

 #### [Day 11](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/year2021/day11)
 Apply rules to a 2-D array of values.
-Similar to a bingo card from day 4.
+Similar to a bingo cardOne from day 4.
 I used the same `Coordinate` `record` from day 9 to model the grid of octopus energy levels.
 For part 1, apply 100 transformations of the grid and count how many times a 9 flips over to zero, called a flash.
 For part 2, find on what number transformation the grid becomes synchronized, defined as all zeros.